-- 4.2.1 The PFS ensures a scaffold material management system is implemented with the capability to manage scaffold component inventories, cost, location of scaffold material, and monitor erected scaffolds and inspections by tag. - NOTE: An electronic scaffold management system should be considered when developing a scaffold material management program. - 4.2.2 The PFS ensures scaffold users are trained in the hazards associated with the various types of scaffold and understand the procedures to control or minimize hazards, including: - Electrical, fall, and falling object hazards in the work area, and how to deal with these hazards. - Fall and falling object protection systems.
+- 4.2.1 The PFS ensures a scaffold material management system is implemented with the capability to manage scaffold component inventories, cost, location of scaffold material, and monitor erected scaffolds and inspections by tag. - NOTE: An electronic scaffold management system should be considered when developing a scaffold material management program. - 4.2.2 The PFS ensures scaffold users are trained in the hazards associated with the various types of scaffold and understand the procedures to control or minimize hazards, including: - Electrical, fall, and falling object hazards in the work area, and how to deal with these hazards - Fall and falling object protection systems Level 3 Bechtel Internal and Selected External Distribution © Copyright Bechtel National, Inc. 2018.
+All rights reserved Used with Permission.

-- Proper use and maximum intended load of scaffolding. - 4.2.3 The PFS ensures a scaffold request process (Appendix B, Scaffold Request Process) is created using a web- or application-based request or the Scaffold Request Form (Appendix C, Scaffold Request Form Instructions [Sample]). - 4.2.4 The RSS, with input from Discipline Superintendents, identifies large and critical scaffold builds and develops a 90-day scaffold plan in conjunction with other disciplines (e.g., mechanical, piping).
+- Proper use and maximum intended load of scaffolding - 4.2.3 The PFS ensures a scaffold request process (Appendix B, Scaffold Request Process) is created using a web- or application-based request or the Scaffold Request Form (Appendix C, Scaffold Request Form Instructions [Sample]). - 4.2.4 The RSS, with input from Discipline Superintendents, identifies large and critical scaffold builds and develops a 90-day scaffold plan in conjunction with other disciplines (e.g., mechanical, piping).
 The plan should include forecasted tons and job hours. - 4.2.5 The Scaffold Requestor initiates the requests for new builds, modifications, user, and dismantling scopes.